alakoff/unit-4-game/README.md

-# Unit-4-Game Crystal Collectors !
+# Crystal Collectors Game !

 You will be given a random game number at the start of the game.
 There are four crystals below.
 By clicking on a crystal, you will